-- an investment in equity securities designated as at fair value through other comprehensive income; - \cdot a financial liability designated as a hedge of the net investment in a foreign operation to the extent that the hedge is effective; or - qualifying cash flow hedges to the extent that the hedges are effective. - (d) Classification of current and non-current assets and liabilities
+- · an investment in equity securities designated as at fair value through other comprehensive income; - · a financial liability designated as a hedge of the net investment in a foreign operation to the extent that the hedge is effective; or - · qualifying cash flow hedges to the extent that the hedges are effective.

+(d) Classification of current and non-current assets and liabilities

 As the Company's operating cycle is longer than a year, assets and liabilities related to the operation are classified as current or non-current by their operating cycle.
-An asset not related to the operation is classified as current under one of the following criteria, and all other assets are classified as non-current:
+An asset is classified as current under one of the following criteria, and all other assets are classified as non current.